-Net Amount is either the amount to which the markup is added or it is the amount after the discount is applied.
+Either Net Amount is the amount before adding the markup, or it is the amount after calculating the discount.

 Markup percentage is the percentage added to the net amount. $100 plus a 5.0% markup results in a Gross Amount of $105.

 The Amount is $5.00, that is the difference between the Net Amount and the Gross Amount.